patrikrac/ALpDvFEB/README.md

   - For more information and installation instructions visit <https://mfem.org> and <https://mfem.org/howto/build-systems/> for instructions on how to build using cmake
   - The parallel build of MFEM will require additional libraries

-The programms build the bases to solve PDEs using an adaptive mesh refinement loop (and in some cases hp-adaptive elements).
+The programms build the bases to solve PDEs using an h-adaptive mesh refinement loop (and for Deal.ii also hp-adaptive).

-The programms are written as the main work of my Bachelor Thesis at Friedrich-Alexander University Erlangen-Nuernberg.
-The german title of the thesis is "Adaptive Lösung partieller Differentialgleichungen mit verschiedenen Finite-Elemente Bibliotheken".
+The programms are written as the main work of my Bachelor Thesis at Friedrich-Alexander Univerität Erlangen-Nürnberg titled `Adaptive solution of partial differential equations using different finite-element libraries`.

-All programms output teh soulution as vtk-files which can be visualised by any compatiable tool (I personally recommend [Visit](https://visit-dav.github.io/visit-website/index.html)).
+To visualize the output one needs a VTK visualization tool (I personally recommend [Visit](https://visit-dav.github.io/visit-website/index.html)).